bodinsamuel/altheia/Documentation.md

 ```

 ### Internet
-Internet plugins is not load by default.
+Internet plugins is not loaded by default.
 ```javascript
 const InternetValidator = require('altheia/src/internet');
 Alt.use(InternetValidator);